nseedio/nseed/docs/Conventions.md

 We have a common .editorconfig across all code repositories.
 We do not have commented code.
 We have "Warnings as errors" on all projects across all code repositories.

+## Exception Handling

+Exceptions are propagated and handled in general by the top level caller.
+If applicable some of the middle callers in the chain can catch them, but only if they know how to handle them.